fractalscape13/boop/README.md

     * _output: 0, beep, boop, I'm sorry Joe, I'm afraid I can't do that, 4, 5, 6, 7, 8, 9, beep, beep, boop, I'm sorry Dave, I'm afraid I can't do that, I'm sorry Joe, I'm afraid I can't do that_
 * _If either number or name inputs are left blank, page will refresh_
 * _If letters or special characters are inputted in number input, page will refresh.
 Name input will accept all letters, numbers and special characters_
+* _After output, user can click to reverse the array_
 * _After output, user can reset the page_

 ## Known Bugs